SO... How can you find the world's best coffee,

 If you already own a coffee maker that you are happy with, then for grinding, my suggestion is a good burr grinder.
 This is a device that has a reservoir for your whole-bean coffee and allows an accurate and consistent adjustment for the grind.

 You can set it to a medium/fine grind for a drip-maker or a coarse grind for a french-press, or fine for an espresso machine.
 They come in a wide variety, from junk, to very high quality.
-A good one will cost around $50 but will pay great dividends in terms of convenience.
+A good one will cost around $90 or so but will pay great dividends in terms of convenience.
 (No muss, no fuss!)

 But!
 If you’re a glutton for punishment, there’s a gadget called a blade grinder: A blade grinder uses a blade to grind.
 Duh…Sounds too easy and you’re right.